 Restaurants & Shopping

 Since Biltmore Forest is located right between South Asheville and Biltmore Village, it’s incredibly convenient to shopping and dining.
-Not only are there many convenient restaurants and grocery stores just outside the neighborhood on Hendersonville Road, but well-known shopping destinations Biltmore Village and Biltmore Park are also close by.
+Not only are there many convenient restaurants and grocery stores just outside the neighborhood on Hendersonville Road, but well-known shopping destinations like Historic Biltmore Village and Biltmore Park are also close by.